apioo/fusio-docs/docs/backend/api/routes.md

 ## Scopes

 The scopes field defines a set of scopes assigned to a route.
-If the route is protected an enduser needs to obtain such a scope in order to access the endpoint.
+If the route is protected, an end user needs to obtain a scope in order to access the endpoint.

 ## Status